 In order to streamline real-time information sharing in support of the other strategic outcomes described in this spending plan, FSSA will make immediate improvements to its HCBS data systems.
 Establishing a comprehensive and integrated HCBS data environment will lead to an improved understanding of differences in health outcomes as well as increased efficiency, which is pivotal from a quality and equity perspective.
-FSSA will accomplish this through system upgrades, updated data management resources, expanded data partners, and enhanced development capacity.
+FSSA will accomplish this through system upgrades, updated data management resources, expanded data partners, and enhanced development capacity as well as by engaging with our peers across the country.